 Dr. Eneli oversees a comprehensive pediatric obesity center with activities that include advocacy, prevention, medical weight management and adolescent bariatric surgery.
 Dr. Eneli also directs the Primary Care Obesity Network (PCON) which provides obesity-related training, resources and community integration for 21 primary care practices in Central Ohio.
 She is actively engaged in research, has published several papers and book chapters, and received funding from multiple sources: including the National Institute of Health.
 She has particular interest in intervention research for pediatric obesity.

-Dr. Eneli has served in different capacities on regional and national childhood obesity workgroups, including the Children’s Hospitals Association (CHA) Focus on a Fitter Future Group; lead of the HRSA Region 5 National Initiative for Children Healthcare Quality (NICHQ) Healthy Weight Collaborative team; associate director of the American Academy of Pediatrics Institute for Healthy Childhood Weight (IHCW); the National Pediatric Learning Health System (PEDSnet) Healthy Weight Network; co-lead for the AAP and CHA Obesity Expert Exchange program; and member of the National Academy of Sciences Roundtable on Obesity Solutions.
+Dr. Eneli has served in different capacities on regional and national childhood obesity workgroups, including the Children's Hospitals Association (CHA); member Local Matters Board; associate director of the American Academy of Pediatrics Institute for Healthy Childhood Weight (IHCW); and the member of the National Academy of Sciences Roundtable on Obesity Solutions.